Peru Spring Break

 What should I expect in terms of school visits?

-GEEO tries to include anywhere from 1 to 3 school visits per program; however these visits are never a guaranteed part of our programming.
+GEEO tries to include a school visit on each of our programs; however these visits are never a guaranteed part of our programming.
 School visits can be very tricky.

-• In many of the countries we visit, schools will be closed for vacation.
-In that case we try to arrange an informal meeting with local teachers.
+• In many of the countries we visit, schools will be closed for vacation over the summer.
+In that case we try to arrange an informal meeting with local teachers or a visit to a summer school.

 • Some of our shorter programs are so packed with activities and places to see that we feel a school visit would mean the group would have to miss out on something important.
 In that case a school visit may not be scheduled.